tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `number`: this is an optional JSON object with the following structure:
   * `name`: the name of the number to change
   * `value`: this is a value in a special format.
 See below for more information
+* `command`: this is an optional JSON array of strings representing commands that will be executed when the event is triggered.
+The @p will be replaced with the player name if applicable

 The value as used in the number action is a string which basically represents a series of operators and operands.
 This is explained in the section about numbers above.